KakarlaSanthipriya/MediTimeLine/README.md

 ## Workflow

-1. Patient registers and receives a Healthcare ID (HH Number).
+1. Patient registers and receives a Healthcare ID.
 2. Doctors and Diagnostic Centers register using MetaMask.
 3. Patients upload encrypted medical records.
 4. Files are stored on IPFS.